OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 Website: [https://www.wappalyzer.com/](https://www.wappalyzer.com/)

-Wapplyzer is available in multiple usage models, the most popular of which is likely the Firefox/Chrome extensions.
+Wappalyzer is available in multiple usage models, the most popular of which is likely the Firefox/Chrome extensions.
 They work only on regular expression matching and doesn't need anything other than the page to be loaded in browser.
 It works completely at the browser level and gives results in the form of icons.
 Although sometimes it has false positives, this is very handy to have notion of what technologies were used to construct a target website immediately after browsing a page.

 Sample output of a plug-in is presented on a screenshot below.